 Are there places to eat on base during Family Day?

 Yes.
 MCRD San Diego offers eateries on base including some fast food options at the main Exchange, a small, and the on-base restaurant, Bayview Restaurant.
 Bayview offers a buffet on Family Day, as well as other meals on Wednesday and graduation day.
 There are also pre-paid meal options served picnic style you can purchase, but I would advise against this option.
 You are better following your hungry Marine’s nose to the food of their choice.
 If you are a fan of picnics, the base does allow families to bring their own food, excluding alcohol.

 How do I get on base and do I need a rental car?

 MCRD San Diego is located directly next to the San Diego International Airport and within minutes of most hotels.
 Unless you have other events planned, a rental car is not recommended if you stay in a hotel with a shuttle bus.
 The base does allow personal vehicles (just make sure you have your insurance paperwork with you), taxis, Uber and Lyft as a means for coming onto the base.
-There are a few hotels on Sandboxx Travel that are offering free shuttle services to the base and airport, which is the best option.
+Sandboxx Travel have a variety of hotels that are offering free shuttle services to the base and airport, which is the best option.